 James Personal Tailor & Son – Tailoring History

-Way back in 1973 James Pendlebury open up his very first independent shop in Little Lever in Bolton.
-After many a happy year making bespoke suits for his customers, James decided in 1976 it was time to move in Manchester City Centre.
+Way back in 1973 James Pendlebury opened up his very first independent shop in Little Lever in Bolton.
+After many a happy year making bespoke suits for his customers and with the help of his wife Elaine, James decided in 1976 it was time to move in Manchester City Centre.

 His first premises was on Corporation Street opposite the Co-Operation Bank.
 James’s was here from 1976 until 1989 when it was time to move over to new larger premises.